GioF71/roon-bridge-docker/README.md

 ```

 The last command adds the current user to the docker group.
 This is not mandatory; if you choose to skip this step, you might need to execute docker-compose commands by prepending `sudo`.
+Please note that this is not necessarily the best way of installing docker on your machine.
+First of all, the suggested method installs the packages from the distribution repositories.
+You might prefer to install from the docker repositories in order to have a more updated version.
+You can use this solution with Podman as well.
+See [this discussion](https://github.com/GioF71/roon-bridge-docker/discussions/30).

 ## Build docker image